anthonyhastings/dishonored2-power-calculator/README.md

 ## TODO
 - [X] Implement CI flow via Docker, Github Actions, Codecov and Heroku.
 - [X] Use conventional commits to power semantic releases.
-- [X] Setup assets pipeline in Webpack to minify imagery and stylesheets.
+- [X] Setup assets pipeline in Vite to minify imagery and HTML markup.
 - [X] Implement Fast Refresh for React.
 - [X] Use Jest for code coverage, mocks, stubs to implement unit tests.
-- [X] Replace enzyme usage with Jest snapshotting.
 - [X] Use Redux to manage application state, and Axios / Thunks for requests.
 - [X] Use React-Router to manage the URL within the application.
 - [X] Convert redux usage to utilize redux-toolkit.
 - [ ] Use `validateUUID` to check a valid character uuid has been supplied in the URL.
-- [ ] Lighthouse integration in CI.
 - [ ] Progressive Web Application techniques (Web manifest, Service worker, Install prompt).
 - [ ] Component tests with Jest and React Testing Library.
 - [ ] End-to-end test suite using Cypress running against locally spun up service.